1oneweeek/TIL/Learn to Transformer.md

 1. The number of items to the input and the number of items to the output need not be the same.
 Ex) Je suis etudiant -> I am a student

-2. Main idea: encoder와 decoder
+2. Main idea: encoder and decoder
 - Encoder: How to process and store the entered information -> By made context vector
 - Decoder: How to unpack and return compressed information from the encoder